Answers about…

 A Hebrew mother remained forty days in seclusion after the birth of a son, and after the birth of a daughter double that number of days.
-At the close of that period, she entered into the tabernacle or temple and offered up a sacrifice of purification (Leviticus 12:1-8; Luke 2:22).
+At the close of that period, she entered into the Holy Tabernacle or Temple and offered up a sacrifice of purification (Leviticus 12:1-8; Luke 2:22).

-A son was circumcised on the eighth day after his birth, being thereby consecrated to God (Genesis 17:10-12; compare Romans 4:11).
+A son was circumcised on the 8th day after his birth, being thereby consecrated to God (Genesis 17:10-12; compare Romans 4:11).

 Seasons of misfortune are likened to the pains of a woman in travail, and seasons of prosperity to the joy that succeeds childbirth (Isaiah 13:8; Jeremiah 4:31; John 16:21-22).